lnis-uofu/OpenFPGA/docs/source/tutorials/compile.rst

 Dependencies
 ~~~~~~~~~~~~
-Full list of dependencies can be found at travis_setup_link_
+Full list of dependencies can be found at install_dependencies_build_
 In particular, OpenFPGA requires specific versions for the following dependencies:

 :cmake: